isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 STEP 4: Compile and install Kea

 Obtain the Kea sources either by downloading them from the git repository or extracting the tarball.
-Use one of those commands to obtain the Kea sources.
+Use one of these commands to obtain the Kea sources.

-Choice 1: get from github
+Choice 1: Retrieve from GitHub

 .. code-block:: console

    $ git clone https://github.com/isc-projects/kea.git

-Choice 2: get a tarball and extract it
+Choice 2: Retrieve a tarball and extract it

 .. parsed-literal::